mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 | 3         |                   | `Payment("ISSUED")`    | `Option.empty` |
 | 4         |                   | `Payment("PAID")`      | `Some(Order)`  |

-The _Timestamp_ column ticks the time.
 At time 1, we receive the discounted order with id `order1`.
 From time 2 to 4, we receive three messages into the `paymentsStream` for the same order, representing three different statuses of the payment.
 All the three messages will join the order, since we received them inside the defined window.

+The three types of join transformation we presented so far represent only the basic examples of the joins available in the Kafka Stream library.
+In fact, the library offers to developers also left join and outer joins, but their description is far beyond the introductory scope of this article.

 ## 7. The Kafka Stream Application

 Once we defined the desired topology for our application, it's time to materialize and execute it.
-Materializing the topology is easy, since we only have to call the `build` method on the instance of the `StreamBuilder`:
+Materializing the topology is easy, since we only have to call the `build` method on the instance of the `StreamBuilder` we used so far:

 ```scala
 val topology: Topology = builder.build()
 ```

-The object of type `Topology` represents the whole set of transformations we defined so far.
+The object of type `Topology` represents the whole set of transformations we defined.
 It's interesting that we can also print the topology simply calling the `describe` method on it, and obtaining a `TopologyDescription` description object that is suitable for printing:

 ```scala
 println(topology.describe())